xmironov/neutron-net/README.md

 A lightweight tool to analyse neutron reflectivity curves and generate initial GenX fits.

 ## About The Project
-Analysis of neutron-reflectivity curves is a process typically of a tedious and monotonous nature.
-This tool was motivated by the desire to automate the boring part, and simultaenously lower the barrier for entry to use the OFFSPEC instrument at the ISIS Neutron & Muon Source.
+A neural network based tool for automatic estimation of thin film thicknesses and scattering length densities from neutron reflectivity curves.
+The project was motivated by the desire to enable on-experiment analysis of reflectivity data, informing choices about changing experiment conditions or samples in operando.

 ### Built With
 * TensorFlow Keras
 * Python
+* GenX

 ## Getting Started
 ### Environment